mboyan/complex-system-simulation/README.md

 ### Python Module

-The framework is also uploaded as a module on PyPi (https://pypi.org/project/dlacorals/)
+The framework is also uploaded as a module on PyPi (https://pypi.org/project/dlacorals/).
+To install it run the following from the command line:

+`pip install dlacorals`

 ### Prerequisites